Estimated reading time: 2 minutes

 - BEHIND GOD BACK (phrase) In a remote and isolated place; in the bush; the middle of nowhere.
 This phrase is sometimes objected to by religious people who say that no place is out of God’s sight.
 Girl you living behind god back, oui (Jones 1973:37)

-Trini folklore such as Papa Bois is an oral tradition meant to pass on the stories to the next generation.
-Other Trini phrases in the vernacular are
+Trini folklore such as Papa Bois is an oral tradition meant to pass on the next generation’s stories.

 Click here now for other Trini expressions and leave us a comment below of phrases you have heard.